howdareyoureview/howdareyoureview.github.io/_posts/2018-04-23-review-isle-of-dogs.md

 - Wes Anderson
 - indie
 twitter_text: Isle of Dogs is a beautiful, funny, and somewhat underwritten film.
 introduction: Isle of Dogs is a beautiful, funny, and somewhat underwritten film.
+score: 91
+author: Zach Saul
 ---

 Isle of Dogs is a visual masterpiece unlike anything Wes Anderson has ever created - and the art direction and craftsmanship that went into this film are breathtaking.
 In his live-action films, there are moments where Wes Anderson's "just-so" (a term used by his critics) aesthetic can feel overdone and contrived.
 However, in stop-motion, the care and thought Anderson put into every detail fits perfectly and is so much fun to watch onscreen.